ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 Information conveyed by color alone is inaccessible to individuals who are color blind as well as people who are using a screen reader to convey web information.
-For instance, instructions such as “click on the green button to continue” should not be used unless the green button is identified in a format accessible to persons with colorblindness or other disabilities which do not allow them to distinguish colors.
+For instance, instructions such as "click on the green button to continue" should not be used unless the green button is identified in a format accessible to persons with colorblindness or other disabilities which do not allow them to distinguish colors.
 A better method would be to use an emphasized elment &lt;em&gt;&lt;/em&gt; or strong element &lt;strong&gt;&lt;/strong&gt; or mark the